 - Appellant’s attorney prepares and files an opening brief with the Court of Appeal.
 The brief summarizes the procedural history and facts presented below, and explains why the Court of Appeal should reverse the decision.

 - The opposing party (respondent) files a brief in response, disputing appellant’s arguments.
 Respondent tries to explain why the trial outcome was proper, either because there were no errors or because they did not materially affect the outcome.

 - The appellant files a third and final (reply) brief addressing the respondent’s contentions.

 - After receiving the briefing, the appellate justices and their staff review the briefs, and prepare an opinion.
 There might be oral arguments, where the attorneys can present their case in person and answer any questions the justices might have.
-Only attorneys are required to attend the oral arguments.
+Only appellate lawyers are required to attend the oral arguments.

 How Long Does an Appeal Usually Take?

 Appellate courts must issue a written opinion within 90 days of argument (or when the argument could have been held) or else they do not get paid!
 But there is no deadline for holding oral argument, so appeals can take as long as a year — or more.

 Do I Need an Appellate Attorney for My Appeal?

 Even though you don’t need an appeals attorney to file an appeal, it will help to have one.
 Appeals can be complex, and knowing what to do — and when — can be challenging.
 You will benefit from hiring an experienced appellate attorney who is familiar with the appeals process in Los Angeles, California to help you file your appeal.

 Get Help from an Experienced Appellate Lawyer in Los Angeles, California